Event Schedule

 Baccalaureate Procession

 Old Yard, Harvard Yard (graduating seniors march in the procession; guests welcome to observe).
 Tickets not required.
-President Bacow will lead the Class of 2023 in a procession around the Old Yard into Tercentenary Theatre for the Baccalaureate Service.
+The Class of 2025 will process around the Old Yard into Tercentenary Theatre for the Baccalaureate Service.
 Graduating seniors should wear their regalia.

 Seniors should arrive by 1:15.
 The procession will begin at the corner of Holworthy and Thayer, and the line will extend back along Holworthy, Stoughton, Hollis, and Matthews.
 Once the procession begins, the class will pass in front of Thayer and University Hall, then enter Tercentenary Theatre between University Hall and Weld.
 From there, the line will process to Widener Library steps, and then down the aisles of the seating in Tercentenary Theatre before moving to the seats at the front of the Theatre closest to Memorial Church.